-Unlike most of the national parks in the magical Kenya, Meru National Park features as one of the most spectacular safari destinations that reward visitors with true wilderness experiences of lifetime.
+Unlike most of the national parks in magical Kenya, Meru National Park features one of the most spectacular safari destinations that reward visitors with true wilderness experiences of a lifetime.
 This protected is undeniably the remotest and rugged and interestingly, the least crowded offering visitors with untapped diversity of attractions.
-Meru National Park is located on the Equator and bisected by 13 most remarkable Rivers and numerous mountain fed streams that rank this protected among the very few most incredible tourist sites that shouldn’t miss out in your bucket list.
+Meru National Park is located on the Equator and bisected by 13 most remarkable Rivers and numerous mountain-fed streams that rank this protected among the very few most incredible tourist sites that shouldn’t miss out on your bucket list.

 This park consists of Rahole, Kora, Bisanadi and Mwingi National Reserve and it extends about 870 square kilometers.
 It is also known for its amazing adventure experiences especially on how the 2 (two) conservationists (Joy and George Adamson) brought up the lion cabs (Elsa), weaned them up to their maturity stage.
 It is from this that Meru National Park became popular especially after the worldwide release of the 1966 film “Born Free.”
 When Elsa passed on, Joy buried her and she was also buried in the same area, Adamson’s falls near the Tana River. tour